-- Borrow – carefully: While you don’t want to get into more debt, if a short-term loan can get you over a hump, consider it — especially if you could borrow from your own 401(k) plan or take out a home-equity loan.
+- Borrow – carefully: While you don’t want to get into more debt, if a short-term loan can get you over a hump, consider it.
+Or take out a home-equity loan.
 Be advised: Tapping into your home’s worth can complicate things if you put your house up for sale.

 - Boost your income: You can find a second job, sell some of your possessions, get a better-paying position.
 Or consider taking on a side hustle like hosting Airbnb guests.

 - Trim discretionary spending: This would mean decreasing spending on activities like dining out, travel and entertainment.
 At the very least, draw up a detailed budget to see where you can cut back.
 Maybe you should mow the lawn or vacuum the pool yourself, instead of having a service do it.